What is tempeh?

 Sustainability is a priority in everything we do.
 Being a start-up, we can’t always be perfect, but we’re always doing our best and striving to be better.
 Our mission is to be the most sustainable, ethically-minded company we can, and we’re currently creating a Sustainability & Ethics Policy to help us implement this, which we’ll be sharing as soon as it’s ready.
 If you have any questions regarding this or any suggestions for us, please do get in touch at email@example.com.

 Where do you source your legumes?

 We either source our soybeans ProTerra and fairtrade certified soybeans from Brazil and Germany which are dedicated to minimising waste, ensuring fair prices and prioritising environmental protection.

 Where are you based?

 We’re based in London in the UK, but our team works all over the world.
-We also have team members in Jakarta and Bogor in Indonesia, Boston in the US and Nottingham in the UK.
+We also have team members in Jakarta and Bogor in Indonesia, Boston in the US, Galway in Ireland and Nottingham in the UK.
 We’re a company with Indonesian roots but an international perspective and ambition, as reflected in our team!